-Company Court Case Number Origin Stage of trial Amounts Committed () (Continues from the previous page) On October 23, 2023 LATAM submitted a brief to the TDLC requesting the rejection of saidinjuction now requested by CONADECUS.
+Case Amounts Company Court Number Origin Stage of trial Committed () ThUS\$ (Continues from the previous page) On October 23, 2023 LATAM submitted a brief to the TDLC requesting the rejection of saidinjuction now requested by CONADECUS.
 On October 23, 2023, a public auction was held by JAC for thirteen international frequencies for the Santiago - Lima route, LATAM won ten of thirteen of these routes.
 On October 24, 2023, JetSmart once again requested that an injunction be issued regarding the public tender of aviation frequencies on the Santiago-Lima route.
 On October 30, 2023, LATAM filed a brief petitioning for the dismissal of the new precautionary measure petition of JetSmart.
 On November 2, 2023, the TDLC rejected the request for injunctions submitted by JetSmart and CONADECUS.
 On December 5, 2023, JetSmart complied with TDLC procedural order and published in the Chilean official newspaper a notice calling interested parties and stakeholders to submit information and opinions regarding JetSmart's inquiry.
 On December 21, 2023 the FNE requested to be an intervening party in the process and requested to extend the deadline to provide background information.
 The TDLC accepted the postponement, leaving the deadline for providing information as February 5, 2024.
 On February 1, 2024, LATAM submitted a brief to TDLC advocating for its position and providing background information regarding JetSmart's inquiry.
 The Office of the National Economic Prosecutor (FNE), the JAC, the National Consumer Service (SERNAC), Sky Airline and CONADECUS also provided information in January and February 2024.
 The Civil Aviation Board submitted a petition for clarification to the Antitrust Court on February 13, 2024, asking whether a tender could be convened of international frequencies on the Santiago-Lima Route that expire in 2024.
-LATAM filed a brief on February 15, 2024 because there were no obscure or doubtful aspects to clarify.
-On April 25, 2024 because there were no obscure or doubtful aspects to clarify.
-On April 25, 2024 a tender was held for two Santiago-Lima frequencies and both were awarded to ThUS\$ TAM Linhas Aéreas S.A.
-União Federal 10880.967 612/2022-9 3 This is a petition to recover a credit Cofins in the 1rd quarter of 2019 (proportionality of the PIS and COFINS credits) The administrative defense has been presented and a decision is pending.
-10,258
+LATAM filed a brief on February 15, 2024 stating that no matter needed to be clarified and that the petition should be dismissed.
+The Antitrust Court ruled against the Civil Aviation Board on February 15, 2024 because there were no obscure or doubtful aspects to clarify.
+On April 25, 2024, a tender was held for two Santiago- Lima frequencies and both were

+TAM Linhas Aéreas S.A.
+União Federal

+10880.967612/ 2022-93 This is a petition to recover a credit Cofins in the 1rd quarter of 2019 (proportionality of the PIS and COFINS credits) The administrative defense has been presented and a decision is pending.